hemangjoshi37a/my_chat_with_chatGPT/readme.md

 # My Chat with ChatGPT

 Welcome to my chat with ChatGPT!
 This repository contains a series of HTML pages that document my conversations with the chatbot.
 To view the content of a specific chat, simply click on the link in the list below.
+Here is my not working repo to automate this process using chrome extention : https://github.com/hemangjoshi37a/ChatGPTPublish

 ## Automation Process